 Get started with Amazon VPC

-Your AWS resources are automatically provisioned in a ready-to-use default VPC that was created for you.
-You can configure this VPC by adding or removing subnets, attaching network gateways, changing the default route table and modifying the network ACLs.
+You can automatically provision AWS resources in a ready-to-use default VPC.
+Configure this VPC by adding or removing subnets, attaching network gateways, changing the default route table, and modifying the network ACLs.

-You can choose to create additional VPCs by going to the Amazon VPC page on the AWS Management Console and selecting the "Start VPC Wizard" button.
-You’ll be presented with four basic network topologies.
-Select the one that most closely resembles the network topology that you’d like to create and choose the "Create VPC" button.
-Once the VPC has been created, you can begin launching Amazon EC2 instances into your VPC.
+Create additional VPCs from the Amazon VPC page on the AWS Management Console by selecting the "Start VPC Wizard" button.
+You will be presented with four basic network topologies.
+Select the one that most closely resembles the network topology that you’d like to create and click the "Create VPC" button.
+You can then customize the topology further to fit your needs more closely.
+Shortly after, you can start launching Amazon EC2 instances inside your VPC.